AntonVanAssche/md-headers.nvim/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+## TODO

+-   [ ] Support headings that are spread across multiple lines.
+    -   HTML only.
+-   [ ] To be continued...